tuhin-nag/jtp-game-recommendation/README.md

     ```bash
     docker-compose up --build
     ```
+    Note: Do not worry if this takes a long time initially, Docker has to download all the necessary files for the application to run.
+On your following launches, the process will be much quicker!

-4. Open your web browser and navigate to http://localhost:8080 to access the application.
+5. Open your web browser and navigate to http://localhost:8080 to access the application.

 ### Without Docker